Dateranoth/ConanExilesServerUtility/README.md

 # How to use Twitch Bot
 * UseTwitchBot
    * Set to yes to notify Twitch Channels before Server Restart
 * TwitchNick
    * This is your Twitch nickname.
 It can be an account created for a bot , or your personal account.
 * ChatOAuth
    * This is the key needed to connect to chat over IRC.
 You need to generate one for this to work.
       1. Go to this URL https://twitchapps.com/tmi
       2. Connect to your account.
       3. Copy the generated key.
       4. Paste the entire key to the INI after ChatOAuth=
 * TwitchChannels
    * These are the channels you wish to send the announcement to.
 You can send to just one or you can send to multiple channels.
 Separate each channel with a comma `,` `TwitchChannels=channel1,channel2`
 * TwitchBotTimeBeforeRestart
    * Time in Minutes that the Bot will make the first announcement to the channel before Server Restart.
-If you also use Discord, the setting with the HIGHEST notification time will be used.
+If you also use Discord or RCON, the setting with the HIGHEST notification time will be used.

 The Bot will announce immediately upon restart time.
 Notifying how long users have based on the time you set.
 The bot will then announce 1 minute before the server restarts.
 Finally, the bot will announce exactly as the restart command is sent.
 Announcements will be sent for Daily Restarts and Update Restarts.
 Remote Restarts are considered Admin controlled and immediately restart the server without notice.
 ```